juliogomez/devops/README.md

 <img src="./images/myhero-spark-ngrok.png">
 </p>

-You just need to [download ngrok](ngrok.com/download) and install it in your laptop.
+You just need to [download ngrok](ngrok.com/download) and install it in your workstation.
 Then from you terminal window run:

 ```shell
 ngrok http 15003